 Effective communication; strong interpersonal skills; conflict resolution; problem solving; commitment to quality work; teamwork; initiative.

-· Bachelors Degree or equivalent training/experience in domestic violence/sexual assault field preferred.
+· Bachelors Degree or equivalent training/experience in non-profit management and/or domestic violence/sexual assault field preferred.

-· Experience and knowledge on domestic violence and sexual assault client-centered services and trauma-informed practice.
+· Understanding of domestic violence and sexual assault client-centered services and trauma-informed practice.

 · Passion for implementing the mission of the organization.